'The incident': More focus on direct management needed after Experience Regina rebrand, independent review finds

 According to the timeline, on March 9, Reid was aware that the logos, colours and manifesto “were complete and considered excellent.”

-Later the same day – a REAL staff member – without reference to their supervisor, greenlighted the release of the slogans to the Experience Regina website.
+Later the same day – a REAL staff member – "without reference to their supervisor, greenlighted the release of the slogans to the [Experience Regina] website," the report outlined.

 Among them were “City that Rhymes with Fun” and “Show Me Your Regina.”